CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 In our project we focus on simulating a drone's hardware and software stack, along with a physical design to be used as a reference implementation.
-While we implemented a design that implements the computers, actuators, and sensors as depicted in
+We implemented a design that implements the computers, actuators, and sensors as depicted in
-Figure [1] In this configuration, we have both the flight controller and companion computer on-board the drone, as this design point has more interesting constraints for the companion computer SoC.
+Figure [1].
+In this configuration, we have both the flight controller and companion computer on-board the drone, as this design point has more interesting constraints for the companion computer SoC.
 We use ASPLOS21-Drone for physical prototyping drone in this project, which is an